 I finally got my chance to head off on this famous route at the beginning of July.

-The drive to the west coast was pretty uneventful, it was pouring down and we had driven the road before so the CD went on and we played a few car games to keep us amused until we reached Acnasheen.
-Top tip (I’ll write a blog soon full of tips) If you see a car park along the route with a few cars in it it pretty much guarantees there will be a stunning view so worth joining them.
+The drive to the west coast was pretty uneventful as the rain was pouring down and we had driven the road before so the CD went on and we played a few car games to keep us amused until we reached Acnasheen.
+TIP - If you see a car park along the route with a few cars in it it pretty much guarantees there will be a stunning view so it's worth joining them.
 The view won’t always be obvious from the road and won’t be revealed until you park up, get out and look around.
 Acnasheen was one of those places.
-The view from the car park and viewing point gives you your first glimps of Loch Maree and the winding picturesque road leading to it.
+The view from the car park and viewing point gives you your first glimpse of Loch Maree and the winding picturesque road leading to it.
 This view is the one you will find on the front cover of the NC500 map (Don’t forget to pick one of these up in Inverness or any other biggish Visit Scotland shop).
 This is a view you need to stop and appreciate, there will by hundreds more but this is the first one that will make you catch your breath and make you really excited for the rest of your trip.

 Day 2 was spent gallivanting around the Gairloch area.
 I spent some time exploring Inverewe Gardens in Poolewe which overlooks Loch Ewe.
 Because of the surrounding woodland and the warm winds of the Gulf Stream the gardens are filled with rare and exotic plants and a huge amount of delicious looking fruit and veg.
+It's run by the National Trust for Scotland and costs £11 per adults with offers for families and members.
 We also drove to Mellon Udrigle beach which was easily one of the most beautiful beaches I’ve ever seen.
 Pure white sands and clear water with a superb background of mountains including Suilven and the Coigach range.
-After dinner that night we lit the fire pit and toasted marshmallows while watching the sun set behind the mountains of Skye.
+The setting was magical!
+After dinner that night, back at our wigwam (see below) we lit the fire pit and toasted marshmallows while watching the sun set behind the mountains of Skye.

 The Sands caravan park is a two minute drive away and we opted for a wooden wigwam.
 I do love a bit of glamping.
-The site has its own private beach with more stunning turquoise waters, looking over to Longa Island and Skye.
-Clean shower blocks, a big shared kitchen area and laundrette meant we had everything we needed so we could relax for a couple of days.
+The site has its own private beach with more stunning turquoise waters, looking over to Longa Island and the Isle of Skye.
+Clean shower blocks, a big shared kitchen area and a laundrette meant we had everything we needed so we could relax for a couple of days.
 The wigwam itself had a wee table, a kettle, a picnic bench and a fire pit.
 A couple of very welcome plug sockets and some decidedly iffy Highland wifi meant I could keep my readers up to date with my adventures then switch off and chill out.
+There was also a fantastic little shop with quirky momentos and all the essentials.
+There aren't a lot of shops around this area so i admit, I did do a little shopping.

 We found the best little place to eat in Gairloch.
-I like anything quirky and colourful so when I came across the Hillbilly Boom shop and trading post and the accompanying Mountain Coffee Company (See?
+I like anything quirky and colourful so when I came across the Hillbillies Book Store and trading post and the accompanying Mountain Coffee Company (See?
 Even the name is cool) I was in my element.
 This book shop has a unique theme mixing travel and exploration with Bob Marley of all people.
 Never have I seen such a collection of travel books, diaries and stories.
 I was in heaven.
-The cakes and coffee was delicious and the whole place had a lovely laid back atmosphere.
+The cakes and coffee were delicious and the whole place had a lovely laid back atmosphere.
+This is what I love about travelling the most, these little gems I find, without flashy websites, without adverts everywhere, just quietly doing their thing.
+Living their best life in the middle of nowhere, chatting to customers and not checking their phones.
+A pretty ideal lifestyle.

 You can read more about my trip around the North Coast 500 here